camsteffen/myrustfmt/rustfmt differences.md

   This formatter always puts all fields on separate lines if the struct does not fit on one line.
 * Chains may include index operators
 * Large expressions in an index operator are broken into a separate line
+* Large expressions in parentheses are broken into a separate line

+TODO
+* Don't allow multiline chains without indent as a match arm or list item
+  * Force parentheses around chains that do not indent, unless it's a statement
+    * What about unused_parens lint?

 rustfmt Bugs: